 7pm, Friday July 14th 2017

 $125 (Call (504) 523-5433 for reservations)

-The annual Bastille Day Regatta will commence at 10am, weather permitting, and will be following by an awards ceremony and a cheese and wine tasting reception at the New Orleans Yacht Club clubhouse, from 2 to 6pm.
+The annual Bastille Day Regatta will commence at 10am, weather permitting, and will be followed by an awards ceremony and a cheese and wine tasting reception at the New Orleans Yacht Club clubhouse, from 2 to 6pm.
 Sampled wines will be available by the bottle or by the case.

 The New Orleans Yacht Club, 403 N Roadway St, New Orleans